kawshik-ornob8/HelloDr/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is under the "All Rights Reserved License."
+Please refer to the [LICENSE](LICENSE) file for details on usage and permissions.

 ## Contact